3 Bolshoi Tryokhsvyatitelsky Pereulok, room 445

 Phone: 8 (495) 7729590, ext.
 22735

-Scientific work is an independent direction and an integral part of the Department's activitiy, since it allows us to provide high quality education.
-The Department's research areas organically combine both classic, so-called 'evergreen' topics of jurisprudence, as well as the new problems, the appearance of which is caused by the objectively ongoing transformation of the socio-economic and political relations and by the technological order shift.
+Scientific work is an independent direction and an integral part of the School's activitiy, since it allows us to provide high quality education.
+The School's research areas organically combine both classic, so-called 'evergreen' topics of jurisprudence, as well as the new problems, the appearance of which is caused by the objectively ongoing transformation of the socio-economic and political relations and by the technological order shift.

 In the field of organisation of judicial power and procedural law, research is being conducted on the essence of fair trial, its content and legal regulation at the national and international levels, and on the means of ensuring it in various types of legal proceedings in the Russian legal system and in foreign legal orders.
 In 2020-2022 a study of the new scientific problems is planned – the impact of the artificial intelligence technologies on the national justice systems and analysis of their activity using Big Data methods, including the limits and forms of its application in internal management processes as well as created for evaluation of the effectiveness of the judicial system, also in the course of the administering of justice in specific cases.

-Original interdisciplinary research of the Russian procedural law institutions based on the cornerstone ideas of the concept of judicial law is conducted by the head of the Department, associate professor Timur V. Sokolov.
+Original interdisciplinary research of the Russian procedural law institutions based on the cornerstone ideas of the concept of judicial law is conducted by the head of the School, associate professor Timur V. Sokolov.

-In September 2020 The Department is launching a permanent Moscow Research Seminar on the Development of Justice in Russia and in the World.
+In September 2020 The School is launching a permanent Moscow Research Seminar on the Development of Justice in Russia and in the World.